 Where a recipe or sub recipe is for use as an ingredient in other recipes, you can specify that it will be declared as a reconstituted ingredient on nutrition labels.
+A reconstituted ingredient is an ingredient which is reconstituted, or rehydrated, using water.
+These ingredients are generally from a concentrate and require rehydration to be used in a recipe.

 To declare a recipe or sub recipe as a reconstituted ingredient